FrankBijnen/TripManager/README.md

 Manage the trips on the z&#0361;mo XT(2).<br>

 This program has been tested on the XT, the XT2 and Tread 2. <br>

-Credits<br>
+#Credits
-John Heath and Steve Follen for their work on the XT2.<br>
+- John Heath and Steve Follen for their work on the XT2.<br>
-ProofResistant for his work on the Tread 2.<br>
+- ProofResistant for his work on the Tread 2.<br>
-Members of Zumo User Forums. https://zumousersforums.co.uk<br>
+- Members of Zumo User Forums. https://zumouserforums.co.uk/<br>
-Anyone I forgot to mention.
+- Anyone I forgot to mention.

 # Download release
 [Latest](https://github.com/FrankBijnen/TripManager/releases/latest)<br>